 All staff members are made aware of the boundaries of appropriate behaviour and conduct.
-These matters form part of staff induction and are outlined in the Staff Code of Conduct.
-The school works in accordance with statutory guidance and the SET procedures in respect of allegations against an adult working with children (in a paid or voluntary capacity).
-Section 7 of the current SET procedures provides detailed information regarding this.
+These matters form part of staff induction and are outlined in the Staff Behaviour policy / Code of Conduct.
+Our school works in accordance with statutory guidance and the SET procedures in respect of allegations against an adult working with children (in a paid or voluntary capacity).

 The school has processes in place for reporting any concerns about a member of staff (or any adult working with children).
-Any concerns about the conduct of a member of staff must be referred to the Headteacher (or the Assistant Headteachers in their absence), as they have responsibility for managing employment issues.
-Where the allegation concerns an agency member of staff, the Headteacher (or Assistant Headteachers) will liaise with the agency, while following due process.
+Any concerns about the conduct of a member of staff must be referred to the Headteacher (or 1 of the Assistant Headteachers in their absence), as they have responsibility for managing employment issues.
+Where the allegation concerns an agency member of staff, the Headteacher (or AHTs) will liaise with the agency, while following due process.

-Where the concern involves the Headteacher, it should be reported direct to the Chair of Governor who will consult with the Local Authority Designated Officer (LADO).
+Where the concern involves the headteacher, it should be reported direct to the Chair of Governors.

-The SET procedures require that, where an allegation against a member of staff is received, the Headteacher, senior named person, or the Chair of Governors must inform the Local Authority Designated Officer (LADO) on 01702 534539 or safeguardingforchildren@southend.gov.uk within one working day.
+The SET procedures require that, where an allegation against a member of staff is received, the Headteacher, senior named person or the Chair of Governors must inform the duty Local Authority Designated Officer (LADO) within one working day.
 However, wherever possible, contact with the LADO will be made immediately as they will then advise on how to proceed and whether the matter requires Police involvement.
 This will include advice on speaking to pupils and parents and HR.
 The school does not carry out any investigation before speaking to the LADO.
-The school will manage these procedures alongside the school's disciplinary process, if appropriate, in liaison with the school's HR Advisor.